raibtoffoletto/chocolat-shop/README.md

 Now we are ready to run the project for the first time with `dotnet run`.

-> You should be able to access Swagger on `http://localhost:5000/swagger`.
+> You should be able to access Swagger at this address: [http://localhost:5000/swagger](http://localhost:5000/swagger).

 ### HQ Models and Context

 For the global entities, we will go ahead and create two simple ones: `Models/Store.cs` and `Models/Product.cs`.
-Because we are the product's makers, we can control the product catalogue and details from our head quarters, each store should be able to access that.
+Because we are the product's makers, we can control the product catalogue and details from our head quarters, which each store will be able to access later on.

 ```cs
 using System.ComponentModel.DataAnnotations.Schema;